Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Bulk geometry in the Schr o dinger picture

 Therefore, the SSD Hamiltonian generates the time-flow in the Poincar\'e coordinate defined as (\ref{poincare}).
 This indicates that a black hole (or the bulk excitation) dual to the state (\ref{SSDquenched}) moves along the Poincar\'e time direction.
 Static objects in the bulk Poincar\'e coordinate are seen as ones falling to the asymptotic boundary of the AdS over an infinitely long time from the perspective of the boundary observer in the global coordinate.
 Thus, we expect that the black hole (or the bulk excitation) after the SSD quench gets closer and closer to the AdS boundary as time evolves.
 We will justify this expectation by explicit computations in the following.

-\paragraph{General M\"{o}bius case} The general M\"{o}bius Hamitonians can also be identified to the generators of time-directions in new coordinate systems $(z_\theta,\bar{z}_\theta)$.
+\paragraph{General M\"{o}bius case} The general M\"{o}bius Hamitonians can also be identified to the generators of time directions in new coordinate systems $(z_\theta,\bar{z}_\theta)$.
 The relation to the original global coordinate is given by